 - Lie straight on the floor on your right side, with your leg, hip, and side all against the mat.
 The right arm can rest behind your head or in front of your body for balance and support.

-- Rest your left leg on top of your right one, as if it were stacked on top of it.
+- Rest your left leg on top of your right one, stacked on top of it.

 - As you exhale, lift both legs off the ground together by about 3 or 4 inches.
 Be sure to initiate the movement from the core of your body.